vantage6/vantage6-workshop/episodes/chapter5.md

 - `client.node`

-Each of these attributes, in turn, provides an abstraction of the CRUD (Create, Read, Update and Delete) operations that can be performed to its corresponding concept.
-Please note that some resources do not provide all four, and that these operations are constrained to the privileges of the credentials used when creating the client instance:
+Each of these attributes, in turn, provides an abstraction of the CRUD (Create, Read, Update, and Delete) operations that can be performed to its corresponding concept*:

 ```Python
 # Get all the instances of the given '<resource>' in the server.
 For example, client.task.organization() returns all the organizations registered on the server.